 Person passing check to another person

-What is Payroll Processing and What Do You Need to Know About It?
+What Is Payroll Processing and What Do You Need to Know About It?

 Payroll processing is a critical element of any business that wants to grow and thrive.
 To put it in simple terms: payroll is the process by which employers pay their employees for their work.
+It’s a vital activity that can get quite complicated.

 Managing payroll involves more than just writing a check to employees for their hours worked.
 Much, much more goes into it.
 Calculating net pay can get quite complicated depending on applicable laws, payroll tax requirements, insurance, and more.
 Issuing checks (or direct deposits) to employees is only part of the equation.
 Employers must also ensure they follow through on reporting payroll activities and submitting payroll tax payments to the proper tax agencies.
-Let’s take a look at some of the essential requirements for payroll processing.

 1. Employer Identification Number (EIN)